nicohman/nicohman.github.io/index.md

 ### CLI Apps

-- [eidolon](https://git.sr.ht/~nicohman/eidolon): A tool to manage and launch games on linux with minimalized bloat.
+- [eidolon](https://git.sr.ht/~nicohman/eidolon): A Rust-based tool to manage and launch games on linux with minimalized bloat.

+- [wyvern](https://git.sr.ht/~nicohman/wyvern): Rust-based GOG client that lets you easily download, update, sync the save files of and claim free games from [GOG.com](https://gog.com).

 - [raven](https://git.sr.ht/~nicohman/raven): A Rust-based theme manager for linux, supporting over 15 different ways to customize your rice.
 It also has a reasonably in-depth wiki [here](https://man.sr.ht/~nicohman/raven).

 - [usb-main](https://github.com/nicohman/usb-main): A nodejs-based CLI tool to download, update, and burn images of Linux distros automatically.

-- [wyvern](https://git.sr.ht/~nicohman/wyvern): This tool lets you easily download, update, sync the save files of and claim free games from [GOG.com](https://gog.com).

 ### Libraries